Regarding Recent Executive Orders on Immigration

 Please note that these orders are being carried out by federal Immigration and Customs Enforcement (ICE) agency officials; New York City officials, including the NYPD, will not ask about your immigration status.

 President Trump’s January 27 executive order on immigration, entitled “Protecting the Nation from Terrorist Attacks by Foreign Nationals,” applies to individuals with a visa from the following seven countries: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
-WE RECOMMEND THAT YOU DO NOT TRAVEL OUTSIDE THE U.S. IF YOU ARE FROM ONE OF THESE COUNTRIES.
+WE RECOMMEND THAT YOU SEEK GUIDANCE BEFORE TRAVELING OUTSIDE THE U.S. IF YOU ARE FROM ONE OF THESE COUNTRIES.
 If you are from a Muslim-majority country, please seek legal advice from an immigration attorney before exiting the U.S. The order, as written, banned admission to the U.S. for the next 90 days and suspended entry of refugees to the United States for 120 days.
 It bans Syrian refugees indefinitely.